hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-world.md

 pom.xml                    # The Maven project file
-schema.sql                 # A SQL script that creates a table and data for this example src/main/java              # Your Java app and the generated DAOs and VOs src/main/resources         # All resources, including the generated mappers application.properties     # The runtime properties
+schema.sql                 # A SQL script that creates a table and data for this example src/main/java              # Your Java app and the generated DAOs and VOs application.properties     # The runtime properties
 ```